 Novartis has two focused, customer-facing divisions: Innovative Medicines, which includes the Novartis Pharmaceuticals and Novartis Oncology business units; and Sandoz, the generics and biosimilars division.
-The divisions are supported by the Novartis Institutes for BioMedical Research (NIBR), Global Drug Development (GDD), Novartis Technical Operations (NTO), Novartis Business Services (NBS) and corporate functions.
-A detailed review of the 2020 business results can be found in "Item 18.
+The divisions are supported by the Novartis Institutes for BioMedical Research (NIBR), Global Drug Development (GDD), Novartis Technical Operations (NTO), Customer & Technology Solutions (CTS),1 and corporate functions.
+A detailed review of 2021 business results can be found in "Item 18.
 Financial Statements-Note 3.
-Segmentation of key figures 2020, 2019 and 2018."
+Segmentation of key figures 2021, 2020 and 2019."